MT0814/Project2-Chef-Recipe/README.md

 THEN I am able to enter that card's recipe
 THEN it shows a recipe page with dish name, dish description, preparation & cooking time, ingredients, directions with 4 steps, and then nutrition facts

-GIVEN a navbar presented login, your recipe, and contact buttons WHEN I click the login button
+GIVEN a navbar presented a "Chef Recipe" logo, login, your recipe, and contact buttons WHEN I click the "Chef Recipe" logo button
+THEN it brings me to the homepage
+WHEN I click the login button
 THEN it pops up a login form
-WHEN I click your recipe button and I have not logged in THEN it pops up an alert "Log in please"
+WHEN I click your recipe button and I have not logged in THEN it pops up a tooltip "Log in please"
 WHEN I logged in
 THEN it shows the recipes I created
 WHEN I click the contact button